moja-global/Land_Sector_Datasets/README.md

 **Ambassadors** are available to provide training related to this repository
 **Coaches** are available to provide information to new contributors to this repository

+## Processed vector datasets
+FLINT ready processed vector data (json) described in this repo can be downloaded from [Land Sector Datasets Google Drive](https://drive.google.com/drive/folders/1HHpzw8ySHv3-SkSw9aIJrJTpAFVIQpaP?usp=sharing)

+## Licence information
+Please review individual dataset licence terms and conditions.
+Please note, while all care has been taken to ensure data is open data available for use, individual datasets will have their own licence conditions and citation requirements.